spack/spack/lib/spack/docs/containers.rst

        # sha at the time of recipe generation
        enforce-sha: <true/false>

-The ``url`` attribute permits to specify the URL of the Spack repository we want to use in the recipe and defaults to Spack's official repository on Github.
+``url`` specifies the URL from which to clone Spack and defaults to https://github.com/spack/spack.
 The ``ref`` attribute can be either a commit sha, a branch name or a tag.
 The default value in this case is to use the ``develop`` branch, but it may change in the future to point to the latest stable release.
 Finally ``enforce_sha`` transform branch names or tags into the corresponding commit shas at the time of recipe generation, to allow for a greater reproducibility of the results at a later time.